As the most popular professional social network, LinkedIn is an ultra-powerful and unavoidable prospecting tool.

 - Company: Enter a company name after the colon, and the engine selects profiles whose current company is the one indicated.

-- School: Enter a school name, and LinkedIn searches for profiles that indicate they studied at that school.
+- School: Enter a school name, and LinkedIn searches for profiles that indicate they studied at that specific school.

 - Lastname: Enter a last name after the colon, and LinkedIn selects profiles with that last name.